aviralgupta393/EMF-Strength-Detector-using-Arduino/README.md

 # Arduino EMF Detector

-Code for 10 Pin Emf Detector
-Used Arduino UNO Microcontroller
-Code to be run using ArduinoUNO IDE
+This repository contains code to program a Arduino Uno microcontroller to detect the strength of electromagnetic radiations emitted by various household appliances.
+The code was written in Arduino IDE.

+The microcontroller uses 10 LEDs to indicate the strength of the radiation detected.